- What’s a Peer Tutor?

 Once you are matched with a tutor, within your confirmation email you will find your tutor’s first and last name.
 Please feel free to reach out to your tutor immediately after being matched.
 If 3 days have passed without hearing from your tutor, please contact us at firstname.lastname@example.org.
 When contacting us, provide your full name, the course for which you are receiving tutoring, and your tutor’s name.

 Though we can not guarantee that you will be matched with your specific tutor, we do make every effort to honor such requests.
-Requests for specific tutors must be submitted three after the start of the first day of classes.
+Requests for specific tutors must be submitted within three days after the start of classes.
 You must complete the online tutor request AND submit your signed Instructor Referral to the academic resource center.

 Students are placed on the waitlist in the order in which the tutor request was received.
 Once a tutorial slot becomes available, you will receive an email from the Peer Tutoring Program providing you with your tutor’s information.